Traffic light control and coordination: Coordinated control

 Diagram demonstrating that when traffic lights are synchronised for traffic travelling in one direction (green arrows), the traffic in the other direction is not necessarily synchronised (blue arrows).

 Attempts are often made to place traffic signals on a coordinated system so that drivers encounter a green wave—a progression of green lights.
 The distinction between coordinated signals and synchronized signals is very important.
-Synchronized signals all change at the same time and are only used in special instances or in older systems.
-Coordinated (progressed) systems are controlled from a master controller and are set up so lights "cascade" (progress) in sequence so platoons of vehicles can proceed through a continuous series of green lights.
-A graphical representation of phase state on a two-axis plane of distance versus time clearly shows a "green band" that has been established based on signalized intersection spacing and expected vehicle speeds.
-In some countries (e.g. Germany, France and the Netherlands), this "green band" system is used to limit speeds in certain areas.
-Lights are timed in such a way that motorists can drive through without stopping if their speed is lower than a given limit, mostly 50 km/h (30 mph) in urban areas.
+Synchronized signals change at the same time and are used only in special cases or in older systems.
+Coordinated (progress) systems are controlled by a master controller and are set up so that lights "cascade" (progress) in sequence, allowing platoons of vehicles to proceed through a continuous series of green lights.
+A graphical representation of phase state on a two-axis distance-versus-time plane clearly shows a "green band" established based on signalized intersection spacing and expected vehicle speeds.
+In some countries (e.g., Germany, France, and the Netherlands), this "green band" system is used to limit speeds in certain areas.
+Lights are timed so that motorists can drive through without stopping if their speed is below a set limit, typically 50 km/h (30 mph) in urban areas.
 This system is known as "grüne Welle" in German, "vague verte" in French, or "groene golf" in Dutch (English: "green wave").
 Such systems were commonly used in urban areas of the United States from the 1940s, but are less common today.
 In the UK, Slough in Berkshire had part of the A4 experimented on with this.
-Many US cities set the green wave on two-way streets to operate in the direction more heavily traveled, rather than trying to progress traffic in both directions.
+Many US cities set the green wave on two-way streets to operate in the more heavily traveled direction, rather than trying to move traffic in both directions.
 But the recent introduction of the flashing yellow arrow (see article Traffic-light signalling and operation) makes the lead-lag signal, an aid to progression, available with protected/permissive turns.

-In modern coordinated signal systems, it is possible for drivers to travel long distances without encountering a red light.
-This coordination is done easily only on one-way streets with fairly constant levels of traffic.
-Two-way streets are often arranged to correspond with rush hours to speed the heavier volume direction.
-Congestion can often throw off any coordination, however.
+In modern coordinated signal systems, drivers can travel long distances without encountering a red light.
+This coordination is done easily only on one-way streets with fairly constant traffic levels.
+Two-way streets are often arranged to correspond with rush hours to speed up the heavier-direction traffic.
+However, congestion can often throw off any coordination.
 On the other hand, some traffic signals are coordinated to prevent drivers from encountering a long string of green lights.
-This practice discourages high volumes of traffic by inducing delay yet preventing congestion or to discourage use of a particular road.
-This is often done at the request of local residents in areas that have a lot of commuter "just passing through" traffic.
-Speed is self-regulated in coordinated signal systems; drivers traveling too fast will arrive on a red indication and end up stopping, drivers traveling too slowly will not arrive at the next signal in time to utilize the green indication.
-In synchronized systems, however, drivers will often use excessive speed in order to get through as many lights as possible.
+This practice discourages high volumes of traffic by inducing delay, yet preventing congestion, or discouraging the use of a particular road.
+This is often done at the request of residents in areas that have a lot of commuter "just passing through" traffic.
+Speed is self-regulated in coordinated signal systems; drivers traveling too fast will reach a red indication and stop, and drivers traveling too slowly will not reach the next signal in time to use the green indication.
+In synchronized systems, however, drivers often drive at excessive speeds to get through as many lights as possible.